Escape-Games-by-Thought-Works/crypto-challenge/README.md

 my_idea.encrypy(message)
 ```

-However, the class has exposed some static methods that will make it easier to implement decryption.
+However, the class has exposed some properties and static methods that will make it easier to implement decryption.
 The static methods are:

 - `make_64bit_block(c_bytes)`: takes an array of up to 8 bytes and turns it into a 64-bit integer, padding as necessary.
 - `create_sub_blocks(block)`: Takes a 64-bit integer and turns it into 16-bit `Word`s.
 This is a convenience method.